This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child may be given anesthesia medicine to make him drowsy or fall asleep.
-Caregivers may use a laparoscope to see the undescended testicle and do the surgery.
+Your child's surgeon may use a laparoscope to see the undescended testicle and do the surgery.
 A laparoscope is a long thin tool with a light and video camera at the end.
-Caregivers will make an incision on your child's groin near the inguinal canal.
+The surgeon will make an incision on your child's groin near the inguinal canal.
 This is the space where the testicles would normally descend from the abdomen to the scrotum.
-They may also make an incision at the upper part of your child's scrotum.
+He or she may also make an incision at the upper part of your child's scrotum.

 After your child's surgery:

 Your child may be taken to a recovery room until he is fully awake.
-Caregivers will watch him closely for any problems.
-When caregivers see that your child is okay, he will leave the recovery room.
+Healthcare providers will watch him closely for any problems.
+When healthcare providers see that your child is okay, he will leave the recovery room.
 Depending on his condition and type of surgery, he may be taken to his hospital room or allowed to go home.
 The bandages that cover his stitches will keep the area clean and dry to prevent infection.
-A caregiver may remove the bandages soon after your child's surgery to check his abdominal area.
+A healthcare provider may remove the bandages soon after your child's surgery to check his abdominal area.

-- Rest: Let your child rest and sleep as much as he wants.
+- Let your child rest and sleep as much as he wants.